nsclass/rust-svg-converter/README.md

 ## Deployment

 HTTP server(backend) is expecting the build output of React application in `svg-web-service/react-ui/build`.
-So we have to copy the `/react-ui/build` directory into `svg-web-service` directory manually.
+So we have to copy the `/react-ui/build` directory into target directory manually for debugging.
-`svg-web-service` will looking for the `index.html` file and other static outputs from the `svg-web-service/react-ui/build` directory.
+`svg-web-service` will looking for the `index.html` file and other static outputs from the `./react-ui/build` directory.
-However we don't need to copy files for building a docker image because Dockefile will handle them.
+However, we don't need to copy files for building a docker image because Dockefile will handle this.

 ```